How to hire a freelance software developer?

 - LinkedIn Recruiter starts from $100/month

-Looking for the best online websites to hire freelance software developers from?
+Looking for the best online websites to hire software developers from?
 Here is a selection of the Top 7 Freelance Tech Talent Websites.